terraref/workflow-pilot/README.md

-# workflow-pilot
+# Workflow Pilot

-Github repo for ECSS workflow pilot project
+This repository contains files related to the TERRA-REF ECSS workflow pilot.